LoyolaChicagoCS/ssl/source/research/index.rst

 Collaborative Research
 ^^^^^^^^^^^^^^^^^^^^^^
-Below is a list of research projects that are currently being worked on by members of |SSL| and other research organizations in the United States and Abroad.
+Below is a list of research projects that are currently being worked on by members of |SSL| and other research organizations in the United States and abroad.

 .. list-table::
     :widths: 50 50